 Cassandre Balbar decorated the vocals on wind instruments, including bagpipes—another good intercultural topic to explore, with various zampogna types in Italy, gaida around southeast Europe (for Bulgaria, see Timothy Rice, May it fill your soul), and even British versions.
 Here’s a documentary on the zampogna:

-See also this sequel on Enza Pagliara.
+See also this sequel on the great Enza Pagliara.